dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/components/form-set/form-set-info.md

 ## Description

-The `FormSet` component is a form helper to archive more easily often used DNB form layout setups.
+The `FormSet` component is currently only a provider for [FormRow](/uilib/components/form-row).
+This way You can define a more globally - e.g. if all the rows should be displayed vertically.

 ## Demos